Tochukz/DevOps/Bitbucket/PipelineToEC2.md

 ```
 2. Create a deployment group
 ```
-$ aws deploy create-deployment-group --application-name BitbucketDeploy --deployment-group-name DeployGroup2 --service-role-arn arn:aws:iam::966727776968:role/CodeDeployRole2  --deployment-config-name CodeDeployDefault.OneAtATime --deployment-style deploymentType=IN_PLACE,deploymentOption=WITHOUT_TRAFFIC_CONTROL
+$ aws deploy create-deployment-group --application-name BitbucketDeploy --deployment-group-name DeployGroup2 --service-role-arn arn:aws:iam::966727776968:role/CodeDeployRole  --deployment-config-name CodeDeployDefault.OneAtATime --deployment-style deploymentType=IN_PLACE,deploymentOption=WITHOUT_TRAFFIC_CONTROL
 ```
-Todo: The command lacks the `ec2-tag-set` flag and you may need to add tags for the server using the Deploy console and select Amazon EC2 instance under environement.
+Todo: The command lacks the `ec2-tag-set` flag and you may need to add tags for the server using the Deploy console and select Amazon EC2 instance under environment.
+Go to Code Deploy Console > Applications > Application, Select the application and edit it.

 ### 7. Configure the `appspec.yml` file
 [AppSpec File example](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-example.html#appspec-file-example-server)

 ### 8. Add script files to your repository
+See the config directory in the sample-project/plus1-api

 ### 9. Add repository variables to your bitbucket cloud repository settings
-Login to your Bitbucket account, enable pipeline and add the following environment variable to your repository settings.
+Login to your Bitbucket account, enable pipeline and add the following repository variable to your repository settings.
 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY